BabylonJS/Documentation/content/How_To/material/Physically_Based_Rendering.md

 - [Ashkimin Shirley BRDF](http://www.cs.utah.edu/~shirley/papers/jgtbrdf.pdf)
 - [Ashkimin Shirley Microfacets](http://www.cs.utah.edu/~shirley/papers/facets.pdf).

 In Babylon.js, PBR is done thanks to PBRMaterial.
 This material contains all features required by modern physically based rendering.
-For beginners we also created two additional materials to simplify your first contact with PBR.
-If you want to directly dig into the richer version, please have a read at [Master the PBR](/how_to/physically_based_rendering_master) for more information on how to use the main material.
+On this page we look at two pre-set simplified versions that allow you to quickly get started with PBR.

-You can find a complete demo of the PBRMaterial [here](http://www.babylonjs.com/demos/pbrglossy/)
+You can find a demonstration of the effect of using the [PBRMaterial](http://www.babylonjs.com/demos/pbrglossy/) from the main Babylon.js website.

 ![pbrsample](/img/pbr.jpg)